United States v. Ballard: Majority opinion

-The majority opinion reversed the decision of the Court of Appeals and remanded the case to that court, ruling that the question of the truth or falsity of the beliefs had been rightly withheld from the jury.
+The majority opinion reversed the decision of the Court of Appeals and remanded the case to that court, ruling that the trial court had rightly withheld the question of the truth or falsity of the beliefs from the jury.
 There was no ruling on the propriety of the jury instructions regarding the sincerity of the defendants' beliefs.
 In his majority opinion, Justice Douglas wrote:

 The religious views espoused by respondents might seem incredible, if not preposterous, to most people.
 But if those doctrines are subject to trial before a jury charged with finding their truth or falsity, then the same can be done with the religious beliefs of any sect.
 When the triers of fact undertake that task, they enter a forbidden domain.
 The First Amendment does not select any one group or any one type of religion for preferred treatment.
-It puts them all in that position.
+It puts them all in that position.Having concluded that the Court of Appeals' rationale for overturning the convictions was incorrect, the Court remanded the case for the Court of Appeals to further consider other grounds on which the Ballards had challenged the convictions.